nima-kong/customer-api/README.md

 # APIOps demo
-This repository contains customer-api project created with Insomnia and a Git Action workflow to build and deploy Kong services, routs and plugins.
+This repository contains customer-api project created with Insomnia and a workflow to build and deploy Kong services, routs and plugins.
 ## Customer API
 You can use insomnia to directly import this project from git repository.
 After importing the project, You can find the API specification in the Design tab.
 This is a simple api which returns a list of customers.
 It also has some ``` x-kong- ``` tags.
 These metadata will be used by inso CLI to generate the Kong plugins.
 In this case we used the following metadata to create Mocking plugin.
 ```